 The Products supplied under this agreement are expressly intended for resale by the Customer within New Zealand, at the retail premises directly associated with the Customer.
-The Customer will notify the Supplier of any plan to onsell the Products to other retailers or exporters, so that the parties can discuss the terms and conditions that would apply in respect of the supply of Products by the Supplier to the Customer that are intended for any such onsale (recognising that the terms and conditions in this agreement are expressly intended for resale by the Customer of Products within New Zealand).
+The Customer will require the written consent of the Supplier to onsell the Products to any other entity.
+The parties can discuss the terms and conditions that would apply to such an arrangement, however the Supplier retains the absolute discretion whether to consent to such an arrangement, or not.